Fragiadaki lab Research Interests

 1) Which signalling pathways are crucial for the development of Polycystic Kidney Disease?

 I have recently received funding from the Academy of Medical Sciences (Springboard Fellowship Award - 2018-2020) to combine transcriptomics and functional genomics technologies to identify and characterize key genes involved in cyst growth.
-My group has recently provided strong evidence for the involvement of (multiple components of) the JAK/STAT signalling pathway in ADPKD progression.
-Our next-generation sequencing approaches have revealed roles for additional pathways, signalling pathway cross-talk and development of disease is currently under investigation in the Fragiadaki Lab.
+My group has provided strong evidence for the involvement of (multiple components of) the JAK/STAT signalling pathway in ADPKD progression.
+Our next-generation sequencing approaches have revealed roles for additional pathways, signalling pathway cross-talk and development of disease, and these are currently under investigation in the Fragiadaki Lab.

-2) How does ANKHD1 drive renal and vascular dysfunction?
+2) How does ANKHD1 and other novel RBPs control renal and vascular dysfunction?

 We performed a genome-wide RNAi screen in Drosophila, which identified Ankyrin Repeat and Single KH Domain 1 (ANKHD1) as a key regulator of JAK/STAT pathway activity.
 Critically, ANKHD1 controls the transcriptional output while also reducing JAK/STAT cytokine receptor levels (Ref-1, Ref-2).
 More recently, I discovered a major role for ANKHD1 in the control of renal cell carcinoma cell division and I showed that this was via direct physical interactions of ANKHD1 with tumour-suppressor microRNAs (Fragiadaki et al, 2018 + Figure 2).